mircea-negrau/MarkEm/diagrams/UseCasesDescriptions.md

 ```
 1. The student fills the enrolment document.
 2. The information introduced is validated.
 If the validation fails, the process goes back to step 1.
-3. Upon pressing the submit button, the filled enrolment document is sent for verification.
+3. Press the submit button.
+4. The systems shows confirmation.
 ```
 #### Alterantive process: ```None```